 - Hot and cold conductivity – they will work well with colder drinks but may be uncomfortable with a hot liquid.

-- Visual appeal – They come in many fun colors and pattern making them a great option for themed birthday parties or gatherings.
+- Visual appeal – They come in many fun colors and patterns making them a great option for themed birthday parties or gatherings.

 - Cost – compostable paper straws are usually sold in larger quantities, with prices ranging from $5-10 for a pack of 200.